aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 ## 🔍 Minimize the diff {#minimize-the-diff}

+"Separation of concerns" does not **only** apply to code, components, services, files, and tasks.
+But also to MRs. Each MR should address one concern: "Fix a bug", "Add a new feature", "Refactor 1 thing", "Re-format the entire code", etc.

 For every change you are about to do in your branch, ask yourself:

 1. Can I reduce the diff here?